 One of my students asked me the other day which of the songs from Doremi Piano is my favourite.
 I didn’t have to think very long.
 My favourite song is the one that can come out time and time again.
 It’s so popular in my Kodály inspired classroom that my students never get bored of playing it.
 It also covers a number of learning objectives so it’s versatile too.
-You can find it in the first Doremi book, Sing and Play

 The song is Here Sits A Mousie, a simple mi-so-la song.